connorwally/Portfolio/README.md

-## Software Engineer Portfolio
+## Technical Project Reports Site

-This project is a single-page software engineer portfolio built with React, TypeScript, and Vite.
+This project is a simple React, TypeScript, and Vite site for hosting technical reports on projects.

-It includes:

-- A hero section with a short introduction and primary calls to action.
-- About and skills sections.
-- Three mock portfolio projects.
-- A prominent **View Resume** button and **Contact Me** mailto button.
+The main page is structured into:

+- **Hero section**: Brief introduction, high-level overview.
+- **Projects section**: List of projects, each linking to a dedicated technical writeup.
+- **Contact section**: Basic contact information or form so people can reach out.

+Each project will have its own technical writeup page, which can include:

+- **Images and diagrams** that illustrate architecture, workflows, and results.
+- **Sections for key technical features**, design decisions, and implementation details.
+- **Sections for hurdles and challenges**, including how you diagnosed and solved them.

 ### Getting Started